smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Hail is improved:
   - Silver Wind, Ominous Wind, and Avalanche deal 1.5x as much damage in Hail
+  - Snow Cloak no longer modifies evasion, but instead decreases damage by 33% in Hail (and 20% out of Hail)
   - Thick Fat grants immunity to Hail damage

 - Moves with a charge turn are now a lot more powerful.
 They remove Protect and